4.173 Durham City will have a range of housing types to meet the needs of a sustainable mix of local residents and students living in harmony.

 - To promote affordable housing for all sectors of the community, but particularly for families with children and young people starting out.

-4.159 When work started on the Neighbourhood Plan there were sites within the urban area capable of providing over 1,500 additional dwellings.
+4.176 When work started on the Neighbourhood Plan there were sites within the urban area capable of providing over 1,500 additional dwellings.
 However, many of these have subsequently been approved for the construction of Purpose Built Student Accommodation.
-Since 2012 a number of sites in Our Neighbourhood including several specifically identified at the time in the County Council’s SHLAA that could have been for long-term residents have been developed as private PBSAs, i.e.:
+PBSAs comprise a number of cluster flats and/or self-contained flats.
+Each flat in a PBSA is counted as a residential unit.
+University colleges are PBSAs.
+Since 2012 a number of sites in Our Neighbourhood including several specifically identified at the time in the County Council’s SHLAA that could have been for year-long residents have been developed as private PBSAs, i.e.:

 - Elvet Studios (Green Lane) 112 studio apartments